JLombardi427/eportfolio/README.md

-## Enhancement Two: Data Structures & Algorithms
+## Enhancement Two Demo & Narrative: Data Structures & Algorithms
 Component containing the filter logic with state variables <a href='https://github.com/JLombardi427/eportfolio/blob/main/eportfolio-frontend/src/Components/Home/Home.js'>here!</a>
 Course outcomes covered are Three and Four.
 > I demonstrated an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals by implementing the filtering and mapping option.
 These functions in Javascript both use O(n) time and space complexity which can also be labeled as linear time complexity (Le, 2023).
 In this stage, I was also able to design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution while managing the trade-offs involved in design choices by leveraging React’s useState hook to load and store the data from the database and manage state variables to increase optimization and functionality.
 Using the state variables along with the filter and map options allowed for the use of linear time complexity while also having a function that filtered the events and triggered the change of state instead of re-rendering the entire page.
 I currently have some test data in the database that I was able to use for the build of the filter for the website.
 When you first load the Home component, you are met with all events and there is a filter where you can choose the category for your events.
 If you choose a category that does not have any posts in it, you are met with a message that states there are no events in that category yet.
 Along with the message, you will also be met with a link to the “Add Event” component, and it will bring you to the form.